ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 It is an open-source SQL-based database that is used to store data and manipulate data while maintaining data consistency and integrity.
 It organizes data in tabular form in rows and columns.

 ### PHP
-It is is a scripting language that works on the server-side and communicates with the database MySQL and does all operations which the user requests like fetching data, adding data, or manipulating data, or processing the data.
+It is a scripting language that works on the server-side and communicates with the database MySQL and does all operations that user requests like fetching data, adding data, manipulating data, or processing the data.

 ## How Does The LEMP Stack Work?
 The LEMP stack works by using Nginx as the web server, which listens for HTTP requests and forwards them to the appropriate PHP script.
 The PHP script generates a response, which is then sent back to the user via Nginx.